qkzk/fm/development.md

 - Color search results (/) with second colors of menu.
 Search results should be more visible
 - Middle click in fuzzy finder display mode moves to the selected element (same as enter)
 - In tree mode, use Ctrl+Space to toggle flag on the children of a directory
+- pasting a file from a GUI file manager or dragon-drop will move the file in current directory.

 ##### Bugfixes